Skip to content

 Is It Hard to Get Into Universidad Politecnica de Puerto Rico?
 Acceptance Rate & Requirements

 Based in Hato Rey, PR, Universidad Politecnica de Puerto Rico enrolls students across a range of programs.
-The school reports a graduation rate of roughly 26%.
+The graduation rate is roughly 26%.

 Can I Afford It?